 (ISLAM, POWER and EMPIRE – continued)

 The Umayyad Mosque in Damascus built during Mu'awiyah's reign as caliph.
 It replaced the Christian basilica of Saint John the Baptist, which had replaced the Roman Temple of Jupiter, which had replaced the temple dedicated to Haddad, the Aramean god of thunder.
-Muslims and Christians agreed to partition the church between them, and began to perform their rituals side by side.
-For 70 years Christians and Muslims prayed in the same structure.
+Muslims and Christians agreed to partition the church between them, and they began to perform their rituals side by side.
+For 70 years Christians and Muslims prayed under the same roof. –click to enlarge–

 Mu'awiyah or someone of his clan bribed Ali's son to give up his claim as caliph.
 This for the time being ended the challenge for the caliphate from the Hashimites.
-Mu'awiyah shifted his rule from Medina to the city of Damascus in Syria, ending forever Arabia's primacy over Islam.
-But Arabs were free to move into areas that their armies had conquered, changing the demography of the Middle East forever.
+Mu'awiyah shifted the caliphate's city from Medina in Arabia to Damascus in Syria, ending Arabia's primacy over Islam.
+But Arabs were free to move into areas that their armies had conquered.

-From Damascus, Mu'awiyah posed as a champion of Islam, but unlike Ali he claimed no religious authority.
-His rule in Damascus rested on the loyalty of Christians and Syrian Arabs, most of whom had lived in Syria for centuries and were accustomed to state authority – unlike Arab tribesmen.
+In Damascus, Mu'awiyah presented himself as a champion of Islam, but unlike Ali he claimed no religious authority.
+His rule in Damascus rested on the loyalty of Christians and on Syrian Arabs, most of whom had lived in Syria for centuries and were accustomed to state authority – unlike Arab tribesmen.
 Mu'awiyah's influential financial counselor was a Christian, and his favorite wife was both a Christian and an Arab.
 Mu'awiyah was ruling over an integrated Syria, where Christians and Muslims sometimes worshiped together.

 Mu'awiyah's fellow Umayyad clan members bribed and cultivated the friendship of various sheiks, whom they made responsible for the behavior of their people.
 Criticized for the gifts he distributed, Mu'awiyah replied that civil war would cost more.
 He gave Arabs participation in rule by creating a council of sheiks as a consultative body with local executive powers, and he created another consultative body representing tribes.
 He wanted to replace kinship ties with identity to the broader Islamic community.
 He also surrounded himself with splendor and ceremony in an effort to increase the prestige of his office, taking as his model Constantinople's emperors.

-Mu'awiyah re-established the taxes that had been paid to the central treasury by the provinces, and he saw to it that they were collected regularly.
+Mu'awiyah re-established the tax-system of provinces sending money to the central treasury, and he saw to it that taxes were collected regularly.
 In the area around Medina and Mecca he supported projects that improved methods of agriculture.
-He reorganized his army, abandoning tribal units and modeling the army instead on Constantinople's armies.
+He reorganized his army, abandoning tribal units and modeled his army on Constantinople's armies.
 At his army's core were Christians, Muslims, Syrian Arabs and Yemenites.
 And he began building a new navy.

-In 671 Mu'awiyah resettled fifty thousand families in Khurasan – families from the old garrison towns of Kufa and Basra in Mesopotamia, where support for Ali had been strong.
+In 671 Mu'awiyah resettled fifty thousand families in the east of Persia: Khurasan.
+There were families from the old garrison towns of Kufa and Basra in Mesopotamia, where support for Ali had been strong.
 From Khurasan, Arab men were obliged to join annual expeditions across the Oxus River into the Turkish east, from which they returned only during winter months.
 These expeditions brought booty to the Arabs and extended Umayyad rule in Transoxiana, where principalities became Arab protectorates.
-In 672 the Muslims took control of the island of Rhodes, which they used as an base of operations in their continuing war against Constantinople.
-In 674 they took the island of Crete.
-Meanwhile the siege of Constantinople was going poorly.
-In 674 Mu'awiyah sent a greater force against it, but Constantinople's fortifications were too strong, and in 677 Mu'awiyah abandoned the project and made peace with Constantinople.

 The Formation of Islam: Religion and Society in the Near East, 600-1800, by Jonathan P Berkey, 2003